Erzbob/fapra_https-to-smtp/README.md

 Setting up the lab environment:
 - Follow this to install Postfix: https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-postfix-on-ubuntu-20-04.
 - Follow this to install Courier IMAP: https://docs.gitlab.com/ee/administration/reply_by_email_postfix_setup.html
 - On the client, install Postfix as the email server and Courier IMAP (both from the apt of your Debian based Linux distribution).
-Configure Postfix so that the server is entered as relay host to which e-mails are forwarded.
+Configure Postfix' main.cf file so that the server is entered as relay host to which e-mails are forwarded.
 Use Firefox as your web browser.
 - On the server, install Postfix and Courier IMAP as you did for the client.
-The client is entered here as the relay host for Postfix.
-Here on the server you must also install the HTTPS proxy "Tinyproxy".
+The client is entered here as the relay host in Postfix' main.cf file.
+On the server you must also install the HTTPS proxy "Tinyproxy".
 Tinyproxy is also available via the apt.
 - Configure the firewall on both machines to allow Postfix and Courier IMAP.
 If you use "ufw" as a firewall, the terminal commands "sudo ufw allow postfix" and "sudo ufw allow imap" does the trick.

 Start the setup: